taoteh1221/Slideshow_Crypto_Ticker/README.txt

 To install / upgrade everything automatically on a Raspberry Pi (an affordable low power single board computer), copy / paste / run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):

-wget -O TICKER-INSTALL.bash https://git.io/Jqzjk;chmod +x TICKER-INSTALL.bash;sudo ./TICKER-INSTALL.bash
+wget --no-cache -O TICKER-INSTALL.bash https://git.io/Jqzjk;chmod +x TICKER-INSTALL.bash;sudo ./TICKER-INSTALL.bash

 Follow the prompts, and the automated script will install / configure the ticker.
 KUCOIN MARKETS #WILL NOT WORK# IF YOU DO NOT INSTALL THE TICKER PROPERLY!